Walker Community United Methodist Church

 Chalice Circle: Sundays 9 to 10 am in the Meditation Room.
-We listen to music, meditate, read a passage on the subject of spiritual growth, and use the circle method to discuss our thoughts and feelings.
+We listen to music, meditate, read a passage on spiritual growth, and discuss our thoughts and feelings using the circle method.
 All are welcome!
 Come once or many times!

-Coffee Gathering: Mondays 10 to noon at Lake Street Coffee, 3223 E Lake St. FFI Pastor Walter Lockhart
+Coffee Gathering: Mondays 10 to noon at a local coffee shop.
+FFI Pastor Walter Lockhart.

 Walker Singers: Tuesdays 7 to 8 pm led by Jim McCreary

-Men’s Potluck Brunch: 2nd Saturday of each month at someone’s home.
+Men’s Potluck Brunch: one Saturday of each month at someone’s home.

 Women’s Potluck Brunch: 4th Saturday of each month at someone’s home.
-FFI Lulu Philips
+FFI Nancy Larsen

 Open Flow Forum: 1st Thursday of each month 7 to 9 pm.
 A group of artists with disabilities FFI Tara Innmon or Kip Shane